joshbruce/fourth-earth-raw/public/additions/content.md

 4 batteries, one of which is a health battery.
 Character A is dead and decides to be reincarnated.

 1. Death caused the loss of 1 proficiency point from all acquired ranks; reincarnation caused the loss of 1 more proficiency point from all acquired ranks.
-2. Reincarnation caused the loss of all proficiency points for ranks that were not yet acquired.
+2. Reincarnation caused the loss of all proficiency points from ranks not yet acquired.
 3. All physical assets no longer have an owner and may be rediscovered by the character or another character.
 4. The character is back in the location they started (or last rested, or some other relatively peacetime location).
+5. While they have the same name and body, they are completely the same character; distinguishing reincarnation from resurrection.

 ### Ailments

 Generally speaking, more people die from ailments than from war, adventures, or accidents.

+Caution:

-Caution: The premise of this addition has been the primary feature of many intricate games; they can be complex.
+The premise of this addition has been the primary feature of many intricate games; they can be complex.
 If it is not intended as a prominent feature of the system, it may be difficult to balance simplicity, narrative, and simulation.

 Guidelines: